movementkitchen/website/src/pages/courses-workshops/index.md

 ### What if you miss a session in a course

+You can make up one session you missed in the next term for free, if there is space.
+For every next one you will need to pay the regular drop-in price which is £30 for the workshops and £25 for the movement classes.

-If you need to miss any class you can book a private or two where we would go through the bits that you missed.
-For each private session you book during the course you get a 20% discount on the regular price.
+Another option would be to book a 1 hour private where we would go through the bits that you missed.
+During your course you can book privates with a 30% discount.

 We are slowly building up complexity as each week is dedicated to developing a different motor skill and adding it to the previous ones.
 I really want to make